MStuhlmacher/mstuhlmacher.github.io/_pages/projects.md

 7. "Mapping Emotions: Researchers to Track Psychology, Equity of Public Spaces", [Newsline](https://resources.depaul.edu/newsline/sections/campus-and-community/Pages/equitable-public-spaces.aspx), Nov 13, 2023.

 # Green Gentrification
-Improving our understanding of green gentrification--the idea that green improvements contribute to gentrification--is vital to improving green space equity in cities without displacement.<sup>4</sup> Projects and recent publications in this space include:
+Improving our understanding of green gentrification, the idea that green improvements contribute to gentrification, is vital to improving green space equity in cities without displacement.
+Projects and recent publications in this space include:
 * A quantitative and qualitative assessment of the “green gentrification cycle” (the hypothesis that gentrification may both precede and follow greening).
-This team has recently published an article that utilizes hedonic models to examine how housing costs changed before and after new parks opened in Chicago and Los Angeles.<sup>1</sup>
+This team has recently published an article that utilizes hedonic models to examine how housing costs changed before and after new parks opened in Chicago and Los Angeles.<sup>1,4</sup>
 * Examinations of greening and gentrification pathways in Chicago.<sup>2</sup> In recent research, we examine where and under what conditions green investments do (and do not) led to gentrification.
 We found that a large new park alone was not linked to gentrification, but it was when located in areas with nearby gentrification and lacking both preexisting green space and government-assisted public housing.
 Additionally, a large new park in areas that already had adequate green space per resident did not spur gentrification, even if the area had a lower level of public housing.<sup>3</sup>

 ### Articles: